Hendrick Hendricksen Kip: Biography

-Hendrick Hendricksen Kip was a tailor in Amsterdam in 1624.
+Hendrick Hendricksen Kip was born in1600 in the town of Niewenhuys in the Netherlands.
+He worked as a tailor in Amsterdam and married 25-year old Tryntie Lubberts, an orphan from Zwolle, in 1624.

 He came to America about 1637 with his wife and five children, as on the map of New Netherlands of 1639 he is recorded as owning one of the Plantations.

 In 1647 he was chosen as one of the first Board of "Nine Men" to act as Governing Tribunal for New Amsterdam, and held office again in 1649 and 1650.
 He was appointed a Grand Schepen (alderman, or magistrate) on Feb.
 2, 1656, and on April 11, 1657 he was admitted to the Rights of a Great Burgher, and so took an important part in the government of New Amsterdam.
 After New Amsterdam was surrendered, he took the Oath of Allegiance to the English in October 1664.

 His will (found in the Kip Family papers, New York Public Library) apparently was never officially recorded.
 It was drawn by notary Willem Bogardus.
 Since both will and accounting cite the notary, it seems likely that Bogardus, who was city treasurer 1680-85 and later postmaster of New York province, entrusted the papers to Hendrick's son Jacob, especially since Jacob, who served five terms as city schepen, aided in administering the estate.
 His 7800 guilder estate was a substantial one for that time period.
 Will dated Feb.
 2, 1671; Codicil dated Aug.
 4, 1680; Estate accounting March 8, 1686.